cisagov/ScubaGoggles/baselines/Google Meet Minimum Viable Secure Configuration Baseline v0.2.md

 2. Select **Menu** -> **Apps** -> **Google Workspace** -> **Google Meet**.
 3. Click **Meet safety settings**.
 4. Click **Incoming call restrictions**.
-5. Ensure **Users receive calls only from contacts and other users in the organization** is selected.
+5. Ensure **Users receive calls only from contacts and other users in the organization** or **Users can't receive calls** is selected.
 6. Click **Save**.